 - The ability to assign CPS Assessments to one of two tracks:

-- o The Family Assessment; or
+- The Family Assessment; or

 - The Investigative Assessment.

 - The requirement for collaboration between CPS and:

 - Work First; and

 - Law Enforcement (LE).

-The purpose of the two assessment tracks is to:
+The purpose of the two Assessment Tracks is to:

-- Protect the safety of children in the most severe cases by not treating all reports in the same way, and missing some clear need for immediate action; - Engage some families in services that could enable them to better parent their children; - Not overlook vital information about the strengths of the family, the supports they have, and their motivation to change; and - Better serve many of the families reported to CPS in ways that focus more on helping rather than "punishing" them.
+- Protect the safety of children in the most severe cases by not treating all reports in the same way, and missing some clear need for immediate action; - Engage families in services that could enable them to better parent their children; - Not overlook vital information about the strengths of the family, the supports they have, and their motivation to change; and - Better serve many of the families reported to CPS in ways that focus more on helping rather than "punishing" them.

-Family-centered practice and the concept of involving parents in decision making throughout service provision is applicable to both Family Assessments and Investigative Assessments.
-The county child welfare worker must take the time to engage the family, to recognize the family's strengths, to pay attention to the words used when interacting with families, and to act as a change agent by giving the family choices that guide the family with planning and transitions.
+Family-centered practice and the concept of involving parents in decision making throughout service provision is applicable to both Family Investigative Assessments.
+The Assessment caseworker must take the time to engage the family, to recognize the family's strengths, to pay attention to the words used when interacting with families, and to act as a change agent by giving the family choices that guide the family in planning and transitions.